isomerpages/govtech-gobusiness/_govtassist/3a-grants.md

 #### **4. Enterprise Leadership for Transformation (ELT)**

-The Enterprise Leadership for Transformation (ELT) is a one-year programme that supports business leaders of promising small and medium enterprises to develop business growth capabilities.

 |Scheme Name|Description|Details|
 |:---|:---|:---|
 |Enterprise Leadership for Transformation (ELT)|The Enterprise Leadership for Transformation (ELT) is a one-year programme that supports business leaders of promising small and medium enterprises to develop business growth capabilities.|<a target="_blank" href="https://go.gov.sg/elt">More Info</a>|